The Intent Gap

 Getting there, however, requires crossing some obstacles.

-The fundamental obstacles is that of data.
+The fundamental obstacle is that of data.
 Transformer-based models excel in data-rich domains, but correctness-first languages are not one of them.
 These languages are concise by design: a few hundred lines of specification can define hundreds of thousands of lines of implementation.
 This makes them data scarce, starving LLMs of the training data.
-The Bitter Lesson in this case might actually be bittersweet.

 My research is centered on making that happen.
 I work on three fronts: